-During the year under report, the Computer Centre System actively participated in the training programmes of the Institute.
-Apart from In-service training, Course A.S.
-129 dealing with statistical methods and computer analysis was given to M.Sc.
-(Agricultural Engineering), M.Sc.
-(Agricultural Statistics) and other students of the Post-Graduate School of the Indian Agricultural Research Institute.
+the year under report, the Computer Centre System actively particiming programmes of the Institute.
+Apart from In-service training, dealing with statistical methods and computer analysis was given accultural Engineering), M.Sc.
+(Agricultural Statistics) and other Post-Graduate School of the Indian Agricultural Research Institute.

-Dr. Carl F. Kossack was assigned to the Institute by the F. A. O. as a Data Processing Expert', during the year.
-Dr. Kossack is the Head of the Department of Mathematics Statistics and Computer Science in the University of Georgia, U.S.A.
-He had earlier worked in Pardue University and with the International Business Machines, U.S.A.
+Kossack was assigned to the Institute by the F. A. O. as a Data during the year.
+Dr. Kossack is the Head of the Department of Computer Science in the University of Georgia, U.S.A. worked in Pardue University and with the International Business at a service centre for the entire agricultural community of Delhi.

-Dr. Kossack has prepared a plan for the reorganisation of the Computer Centre so that it may :-

-- (i) act as a service centre for the entire agricultural community of Delhi. - (ii) undertake research in Computer technology and - (iii) organise training in programming and Computer technology.
+The Samuel has prepared a plan for the reorganisation of the Computer and and a second in Computer technology and training in programming and Computer technology.

-He has also suggested that the Computer Centre should take up new applications and the Electronic Computer should not only be used as a fast calculator, but also as an information processor.
+Suggested that the Computer Centre should take up new application.
+Electronic Computer should not only be used as a fast calculator, but